Indecency with a Child

 Longer indictments with more charges negatively impact the public’s opinion of an individual, allowing it to appear as if there was more than one incident of inappropriate conduct.
 Even potential jurors may be given an incorrect idea of someone’s character based solely off his or her charges.
 Furthermore, the prosecution is inevitably strengthened with a long list of charges.
 This is true because even if a juror doesn’t fully believe the accused committed the most serious act, a juror may very well convict him or her with a lesser charge on the presumption, “Something must’ve happened.”
 This scenario is especially common with cases involving acts of indecency with a child by contact and/or by exposure.

 Nonetheless, within the criminal justice system, it has been intended for the more serious charge to consider, if not completely subsume, the lesser charge(s).
 Accordingly, if an individual is charged with murder, the State cannot also indict him or her with both assault and aggravated assault or anything else that may have helped constitute the murder charge.
 A practiced lawyer will have knowledge of how double jeopardy, extraneous offenses, and jury unanimity may affect a case.
-He or she will work to create protections for those falsely accused of child sex abuse.
+Paul Doyle will work to create protections for those falsely accused of child sex abuse.
 For more information on what issues may affect a sexual offense case, visit Evidentiary Issues.